What is layered security and why does it matter

 That means security cannot be treated as something handled only by IT after everything has already been installed.
 If a supplier, staff member or facilities team connects a new device or enables a new service without telling IT, that item may not be included in network segmentation, access review, monitoring, updates, backup planning or incident response.

 This is one reason modern attacks can spread laterally across connected systems.
 The initial weakness may be small, but once access exists, attackers may try to pivot through accounts, devices, cloud services, SaaS applications and third party tools.
-SecurityWeek summarised this wider problem by noting that recent incident response cases often involved multiple attack surfaces, including endpoints, networks, cloud infrastructure, SaaS applications and identity.
+Incident response reporting has repeatedly shown that significant incidents can involve several attack surfaces at the same time, including endpoints, networks, cloud infrastructure, SaaS applications and identity.

 The practical lesson is simple: every connected device, account, supplier tool and cloud service should have an owner, a purpose, a known access level and a review path.